aarnetalman/blog/_posts/2021-02-23-training-transformer-model-gcp-ai-platform.md

     blob.upload_from_filename(args.model_name)
 ```

 The `model.py` file contains code for the transformer model RoBERTa.
-The `create` function initialises the model and the optimiser.
+The `__init__` function initialises the module and defines the transformer model to use.
+The `forward` function will be called by PyTorch during execution of the code using the input batch of tokenised sentences together with the associated labels.
+The `create` function is used to initialises the model and the optimiser.

 ```python
 # Specify the Transformer model